Working in Victoria with overseas qualifications

 The registered training organisations offering the Course in Electrician – Minimum Context Gap Course (course code: 10145NAT) are:

-- Vic – Kangan Batman Institute of TAFE
+- VIC – Kangan Batman Institute of TAFE, Frontier Institute of Technology

 - QLD – Australian Trade Training College Ltd